Code-Institute-Submissions/away-day/TESTING.md

 rules up in an attempt to force them elements to do what I wanted, but eventually realised the power of the Element Inspector in the browser and simply turned parameters on and off again until I found the solution that I needed.
 Some of the links I have [credited](README.md) helped me realise that with CSS there rule is often 'less is more'.
-- Harnessing power of Google Maps, getting and setting properties
+- Harnessing power of Google Maps, getting and setting properties, displaying markers and information
 -
 -
 -